Soft photon bremsstrahlung at next-to-leading power: Introduction

 where $\alpha$ is the electromagnetic constant and $d\sigma_H$ denotes the differential non-radiative cross-section depending on the $n$ hard momenta $p_i^{\mu}$ of the incoming and outgoing charged particles.
 The sign of $\eta=\pm1$ is equal (opposite) to the sign of the electric charge of the final (initial) states.

-Although soft theorems were originally formulated for photons and gravitons, most of their modern applications focus on controlling infrared divergences in QCD perturbation theory.
-In particular, soft theorems are the cornerstone of QCD resummation, where the soft boson is an \emph{unobserved} gluon giving rise to large logarithms in the cross-section that need to be resummed to all orders in perturbation theory \cite{Sterman:1986aj, Catani:1989ne}.
+It is one of the main purposes of this letter to show that possible improvements in the description of the photon emission spectra can be achieved by employing methods which have been already developed in the QCD resummation program.
+In that context, the soft boson is an \emph{unobserved} gluon giving rise to large logarithms in the cross-section that need to be resummed to all orders in perturbation theory \cite{Sterman:1986aj, Catani:1989ne}.
 In this regard, there has been a great deal of interest in the recent years in extending this framework to Next-to-Leading Power (NLP), in order to control the effects of power suppressed emissions of soft gluons and quarks \cite{Laenen:2008gt, Bonocore:2020xuj, DelDuca:2017twk, vanBeekveld:2019cks, vanBeekveld:2019prq, Bahjat-Abbas:2019fqa, vanBeekveld:2021hhv, vanBeekveld:2021mxn, Moult:2017jsg, Moult:2018jjd, Ebert:2018lzn, Moult:2019mog, Moult:2019vou, Beneke:2017ztn, Beneke:2018gvs, Beneke:2018rbh, Beneke:2019oqx, Boughezal:2018mvf, Liu:2020tzd, Liu:2020wbn, Liu:2021mac, Broggio:2021fnr, Inglis-Whalen:2021bea, Ajjath:2020sjk, Ajjath:2020lwb}.
-It is the purpose of this letter to explore the possibility to implement these recently developed techniques to the \emph{observed} soft photon emissions.
+In this letter we explore the possibility to implement these recently developed NLP techniques to the \emph{observed} soft photon emissions.
 In particular, we discuss two distinct corrections to \cref{crossLP} to which NLP effects give rise.

 The first of these corrections are of order $(\omega_k)^0\sim 1$ and have first been analyzed by Low for scalar emitters, and later extended by Burnett and Kroll to spinor emitters \cite{Burnett:1967km, Bell:1969yw}.
-In this letter we discuss how to efficiently implement this kind of corrections in \cref{crossLP}.
-Specifically, building on similar results derived in QCD for processes with colorless final states \cite{DelDuca:2017twk}, we propose a formula based on kinematical shifts that is particularly suitable for numerical implementations.
+In this letter, building on similar results derived in QCD for processes with colorless final states \cite{DelDuca:2017twk}, we propose a form of the Low-Burnett-Kroll (LBK) formula in terms of kinematical shifts of external particle momenta.
+This formulation is particularly suitable for numerical implementations.
 In doing so, we clarify also an aspect that has been recently addressed in \cite{Lebiedowicz:2021byo} regarding the validity of $(\omega_k)^0$ corrections when the non-radiative amplitude is expressed in terms of non-physical momenta that violate momentum conservation.